 We would like to invite you to have commit access and be a Homebrew maintainer.

-If you agree to be a maintainer, you should spend a significant proportion of
+If you agree to be a maintainer, you should spend the majority of the time you

 If you're no longer able to perform all of these tasks, please continue to